chmduquesne/ansible-wireguard/README.md

 * `wireguard.{interface}.peers.{peername}.allowedips`, accepts a list of ip ranges.
 AllowedIPs to use for `{peername}`.
 * `wireguard.{interface}.peers.{peername}.mobile`, default: False, accepts a boolean.
 Whether to generate a configuration for `{peername}` when `wireguard_generate_mobile` is true.

-# Dependencies

-This role can optionally use the module `iptables_raw` to do additional firewall configuration.

 # Example Playbook

 Here is an example playbook: